jsonMartin/readwise-mirror/README.md

 - The templating is based on the [`nunjucks`](https://mozilla.github.io/nunjucks/templating.html) templating library and thus shares its limitations;
 - Certain strings (e.g. date, tags, authors) are currently preformatted
 - If you have frontmatter and items with `@` in the title or author's name (typically this happens with highlights imported from Twitter), the frontmatter will be invalid.
+You can add quotes in your frontmatter template to try to work around these cases: `title: "{{ title }}" but any quotes already present in the title will break your frontmatter too.